IL2HorusTeam/il2fb-mission-parser/docs/usage.rst

 ----------------

 Let's talk about what's going on above.
-This library provides a Python module called :mod:`il2fb.parsers.mission.parsers` which has a lot of parsers for each kind of section in mission files (see :doc:`all of them <section-parsing>`).
+This library provides a Python module called :mod:`il2fb.parsers.mission.sections` which has a lot of parsers for each kind of section in mission files

-The function ``parse_mission``, which was used in the example above, is a reference to :meth:`~il2fb.parsers.mission.MissionParser.parse` method which belongs to an instanse of :class:`~il2fb.parsers.mission.MissionParser`.
+(see :doc:`all of them <sections/section-parsing>`).

-This parser just like a swiss-knife combines all of the other parsers in itself, processes the whole mission file and gives all you need at one time.
+:class:`~il2fb.parsers.mission.MissionParser` is just like a swiss-knife and combines all of the other parsers in itself, processes the whole mission file and gives all you need at one time.

 You can use any other parser separately for your needs also (see below).